bashtage/sphinx-material/docs/index.rst

     html_context = sphinx_material.get_html_context()

-There are a lot more ways to customize this theme, as this more comprehensive example shows:
+There are a lot more ways to customize this theme.
+See :ref:`Customization` or ``theme.conf`` for more details.

 .. code-block:: python

     import sphinx_material

-    # Required theme setup
+    # # Required theme setup
     extensions.append('sphinx_material')
     html_theme = 'sphinx_material'
     html_theme_path = sphinx_material.html_theme_path()